 In the application of this approach to animals, the fruitfly rhodopsin had certain technical disadvantages in terms of speed of response to light and genetic simplicity.
 Fortunately, and virtually simultaneous to Miesenböck’s work, a simpler photo-responsive channel protein emerged from studies on the detection of light by an algae, Chlamydomonas, that swims toward a source of light (phototaxis).
 Rhodopsins had been discovered and characterized in certain archaeal microorganisms, but the speedy phototactic response of the algal photoreceptor suggested that a single receptor protein may be sufficient to elicit a change in membrane current.
 In early work published in 1991, Peter Hegemann discovered a rhodopsin-based photocurrent in Chlamydomonas.
 After years of further work on this light response, Hegemann teamed up with Georg Nagel and in two papers published in 2002 and 2003, they demonstrated by gene cloning the existence of two light-responsive channel proteins, ChR1 and ChR2.
 Crucially, the team discovered that ChR2 elicits an extremely fast, light-induced change in membrane current when the gene is expressed in vertebrate cells.
 This discovery represented the second major step in the development of optogenetics.

 The discovery of ChR2 by Hegemann and Nagel has enabled various functional applications in a variety of cells and tissues.
-In 2005, the team of Deisseroth and Boyden, and independently a few months later, the team of Hegemann, Landmesser and Herlitz documented the superior features of ChR2 as applied to nerve cells and vertebrate tissue.
-Since then, Deisseroth and Boyden have independently built the tools necessary to deliver light precisely to neural networks deep in the mammalian brain.
+In 2005, Karl Deisseroth with his graduate students Ed Boyden and Feng Zhang, and independently a few months later the team of Hegemann, Landmesser, and Herlitze documented the superior features of ChR2 as applied to nerve cells and vertebrate tissue.
+Since then, Deisseroth, Boyden, Zhang and others built many tools necessary to deliver both light and the genes precisely to neural networks deep in the brain.

 As a result of these foundational, basic science discoveries, we now have the tools needed to visualize and precisely control specific neural networks in the brain of an animal.
 These discoveries presage a golden age of exploration of the mysteries of cognition and emotion with potential applications in psychiatric disorders that are only now being defined at the level of genes and cells.